-The CPD classifies its financial assets into the following categories: financial assets at fair value through profit or loss (including held for trading); loans and receivables; and available-for-sale financial assets.
+The CPD classifies its financial assets into the following categories: financial assets at 'fair value through profit or loss' (including held-for-trading) and loans and receivables.
 The classification depends on the purpose for which the financial assets were acquired.
-Management determines the classification of financial assets at initial recognition.
-Management applies principles contained in the Investment Guidelines of the CPD to determine the number of days used to classify cash and cash equivalents and short-term deposits, and to determine the maturity structure of financial assets in the financial statements of the CPD.
-Instruments with maturities of less than three months at the inception of the deal is classified as 'cash and cash equivalents' and instruments with maturity of more than three months are classified as 'shortterm deposits'.
+Management applies principles contained in the Investment Guidelines of the CPD to determine the number of days used to classify cash and cash equivalents and shortterm deposits, and to determine the maturity structure of financial assets in the financial statements of the CPD.
+Instruments with maturities of less than three months at the inception of the deal are classified as cash and cash equivalents, and instruments with maturities of more than three months are classified as short-term deposits.
 These principles align the classification with the definition of cash and cash equivalents in IAS 7, Statement of Cash Flow.